MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 - You realize you will be teaching them the tech / how to code professionally
 - They have no references from people they have worked for in the past (no dev experience)
 - They have a very thin tech stack knowledge, generally they know names of a few frameworks, often they don't match up with what you are looking for
-- You don't know if they will actually enjoy being a software developer... code enduarence
+- You don't know if they will actually enjoy being a software developer... code endurance

 How does this change our approach to interviewing?
 - You can still focus on culture, do they add to our culture